 It is generally recommended to either paint or stain a deck and this comes down to personal preference.
 This is not absolutely essential for high quality hardwood species.
 Actually there is a growing trend, to let the hardwood naturally age with the timber “greying off”.

 How long does Council approval take?

 Council approval in general takes 3-6 weeks with any boundary relaxations having an impact on this.
 Building over or near council infrastructure (sewer or storm water) can certainly add to this time frame.

 How much do you charge for designing a deck?

 Design of your deck is part of the process and included in the fixed price.
 We are passionate about sensible, well considered design and have years of experience to draw from.
 Your deck should be created to better your lifestyle whilst also increasing the sale-ability and value of your home.

 Can you give me a rough idea of how much it will cost to have a deck built?

 This is totally dependent upon the size of the deck, the decking materials and the deck design.
-The costs of decks usually start from around $300 per square metre for a near ground deck and around $1000 per square metre for second storey decks with a roof.
+The cost of decks usually starts from around $300 per square metre for a near ground deck and can get up around $1000 per square metre for second storey decks with a roof.
 A budget of between $10 000 and $40 000 affords the majority of our clients a wonderful deck.